lyvly-living/mock-mongo/README.md

     storageEngine: 'wiredTiger',
   },
 ```
-You can override this by passing your own options to `startDb`.
+You can override this by passing your own options to `start`.

+`start` returns the mongo memory server instance.

 To get the connection uri:
 ```